-- 13. We demand ruthless battle against those who harm the common good by their activities.
-Persons committing base crimes against the People, usurers, profiteers, etc., are to be punished by death without regard to religion or race. - 14.
-We demand the replacement of Roman Law, which serves a materialistic World Order, by German Law. - 15.
-The State must raise the level of national health by means of mother-and-child care, the banning of juvenile labor, achievements of physical fitness through legislation for compulsory gymnastics and sports, and maximum support for all organizations providing physical training for young people. - 16.
-We demand the abolition of hireling troops and the creation of a national army. - 17.
-We demand laws to fight against deliberate political lies and their dissemination by the press.
-In order to make it possible to create a German press we demand: - a) All editors and editorial employees of newspapers appearing in the German language must be German by race; - b) Non-German newspapers require express permission from the State for their publication.
-They may not be printed in the German language; - c) Any financial participation in a German newspaper or influence on such a paper is to be forbidden by law to non-Germans and the penalty for any breach of this law will be the closing of the newspaper in question, as well as the immediate expulsion from the Reich of the non-Germans involved. - d) Newspapers which violate the public interest are to be banned. - 18.
-We demand laws against trends in art and literature which have a destructive effect on our national life, and the suppression of performances that offend against the above requirements. - 19.
-To carry out all the above we demand: - The creation of a strong central authority in the Reich. - Unquestioned authority by the political central Parliament over the entire Reich and over its organizations in general. - The establishment of trade and professional organizations to enforce the Reich's basic laws in the individual states.
+- We demand the creation and maintenance of a sound middle class; the immediate communalization of the large department stores, which are to be leased at low rates to small tradesmen.
+We demand the most careful consideration for the owners of small businesses in orders placed by national, state, or community authorities. - We demand ruthless battle against those who harm the common good by their activities.
+Persons committing base crimes against the People, usurers, profiteers, etc., are to be punished by death without regard to religion or race. - We demand the replacement of Roman Law, which serves a materialistic World Order, by German Law. - The State must raise the level of national health by means of mother-and-child care, the banning of juvenile labor, achievements of physical fitness through legislation for compulsory gymnastics and sports, and maximum support for all organizations providing physical training for young people. - We demand the abolition of hireling troops and the creation of a national army. - We demand laws to fight against deliberate political lies and their dissemination by the press.
+In order to make it possible to create a German press we demand: - A) All editors and editorial employees of newspapers appearing in the German language must be German by race; - B) Non-German newspapers require express permission from the State for their publication.
+They may not be printed in the German language; - C) Any financial participation in a German newspaper or influence on such a paper is to be forbidden by law to non-Germans and the penalty for any breach of this law will be the closing of the newspaper in question, as well as the immediate expulsion from the Reich of the non-Germans involved. - D) Newspapers which violate the public interest are to be banned. - We demand laws against trends in art and literature which have a destructive effect on our national life, and the suppression of performances that offend against the above requirements. - To carry out all the above we demand: - The creation of a strong central authority in the Reich. - Unquestioned authority by the political central Parliament over the entire Reich and over its organizations in general. - The establishment of trade and professional organizations to enforce the Reich's basic laws in the individual states.